Take control of your money

 5. Understand taxes.

 A common perception is that the ticket to wealth is to make good investment decisions.
-I would agree that good investment decisions might help you make better rates of return – one, two, three four or five per cent over time.
+I would agree that good investment decisions might help you make better rates of return – one, two, three four or five percent over time.
 Although good investment decisions will contribute to wealth, good tax planning can increase your financial benefit by ten, twenty, thirty or forty percent.
 Tax planning is more important than investment planning.

 Taxes are a big hurdle to wealth.
-It seems like every time we turn around, we face some form of tax whether it is income tax on the money we make, property tax on our homes, or GST on the things we buy.
+It seems like every time we turn around, we face some form of the tax whether it is income tax on the money we make, property tax on our homes, or GST on the things we buy.
 As much as tax is necessary to keep the country running, I am sure none of us want to pay more than our fair share.
 If you think about it, it’s the one expense that we should reduce because it improves our lives.

 6. Plan for the future.

 People spend more time planning 15-day vacations than they do their financial future.
 Planning is simply looking ahead into the future and making plans to make it as predictable as possible.
 Planning is essential to success.
-For some success happens accidentally but for most it comes from planning, thought, direction and action.
+For some success happens accidentally but for most, it comes from planning, thought, direction and action.

-There’s a old saying that says “Any road will get you somewhere.”
+There’s an old saying that says “Any road will get you somewhere.”
 My question is “Is that somewhere where you want to go?”
 For me, planning is simply taking the time to figure out where you want to go and then taking the right path or steps to get you there.
-Take the time to create wealth through intentional planning, It’s not likely to happen on it’s own by accident.
+Take the time to create wealth through intentional planning, It’s not likely to happen on its own by accident.